egecansen/emtp/dataset/acquisition/save_datasource/README.md

 ## Output

-Screenshots saved as PNG files in a mirrored directory structure.
+Screenshots saved as PNG files and PDFs downloaded directly, in a mirrored directory structure.

 ## Dependencies